Samsongas/gmaps-HTTP-Server/README.md

 Server that receives a coordinates and generates a google maps link to them.

 ## Sending coordinates
-For sending coordinates, a message shal be posted in the format:
+For sending coordinates, a message shall be posted in the format:
 "MAPS:x_coordinate,y_coordinate"
 The message shall be encrypted with AES256ECB, using the encryption key shown in the code.